brightcove/brightcove-player-sdk-ios/README.md

 This signature describes an Objective-C block that returns a UIView and takes two parameters: a UIView and a playback controller.
 The return value is the UIView object that the playback controller's view property will point to.
 The first parameter is an UIView that contains the video layer, the UIView will show the video.
 The second parameter is the playback controller object to which the view strategy has been given, the playback controller can be used to add necessary session consumers such as video controls or ad controls.

-Example of view strategy implementation:
+Example of a view strategy implementation:

 ```objc
 BCOVPlaybackControllerViewStrategy viewStrategy = ^(UIView *videoView, id<BCOVPlaybackController> playbackController) {